jmitchell238/AdventOfCode/README.md

-# AdventOfCode2022
+# AdventOfCode

-Advent of Code 2022 Csharp solutions
+Advent of Code C# solutions

-This is a repo of my solutions for the Advent of Code 2022 puzzles.
+This is a repo of my solutions for the Advent of Code

-These are performed in C#.
+You can find the solutions to the corresponding years in their folders 2022.